 It began back in 2002 when I had Shiatsu massage and Acupuncture in Japan.
-I couldn’t sleep for a couple of days because I did my back in wakeboarding, and this old bloke fixed me up within about 2 hours.
-Wow – that’s something I’d love to be able to do, I thought.
+I couldn’t sleep because I did my back in wakeboarding, and this old bloke somehow enabled me to be pain free… Wow – that’s something I’d love to be able to do, I thought.

 Back in London I never really pursued massage – I was told that Rock climbing and Shiatsu just wouldn’t work, and was far more interested in Climbing at that time.
 When I met Lynne in 2009, and I mentioned this story, she said, well, just go and learn massage – you might as well.
 So I did, just as a hobby.

-I like knowing how things work, and knowing how the body works is a very cool thing.
-At that point, I had no view to doing anything related to bodywork as a career.
-That really developed from seeing my fellow classmates, seeing what they were planning and doing.
+I like knowing how things work, and knowing how the body works is something I’m curious about.
+At that point, I had no ambition to be a massage therapist, I was simply there to learn.
+It only really became an idea as I saw my fellow classmates planning their onward careers.
 At that point, I realised, well, if they can do it, why not me?
-The only thing that is keeping me behind a desk, or chained to a day job is me and my fears.
+The only thing keeping me behind a desk, or chained to a day job is me and my fears.

 A few years later, having moved to the Peak District to pursue Sports and Remedial Massage as a career, we ended up being a part of the London Olympics.
-I spent a fantastic couple of weeks in the Velodrome with a few very talented physiotherapists.
-During this time I realised that my knowledge of the body was in some cases, better than theirs.
-I also realised that they got to go on some very cool CPD workshops, and that the only real way I could get on them, the only way I could really progress in that sphere was to get a degree in Physiotherapy.
+I spent a fantastic couple of weeks in the Velodrome with some very talented physiotherapists.
+During this time I realised that my knowledge was in some cases, on a par with theirs, but they got to go on some very interesting CPD workshops, but I couldn’t.
+The only real way I could learn what they were learning was to get a degree in Physiotherapy.

-So on getting home from the Olympics, I phoned around some local universities, one of them somehow agreed to taking me on, and all of a sudden I was a Full time student again.
-3 Years later, with more than 1000 clinical hours under my belt, I’m now a Qualified Physiotherapist along with having been a Sports and Remedial Massage Therapist for the last 6 years, and am very much looking forward to the challenges ahead of me.
+When we got home from the Olympics, I phoned around some local universities, one of them somehow agreed to taking me on, and within 2 weeks I was a Full time student again.
+3 Years later, with more than 1000 clinical hours under my belt, I graduated as a Physiotherapist.

 Other interests?
 I’m a bit of a gear geek, having worked in an outdoor shop for a couple of years, my fascination with new fabrics, cuts of jackets, plastics, grips on shoes and the functionality of how things work interests me a lot.